Kakejiku: Japan’s Living Scrolls of Art, Season, and Spirit

 Tsuyu (露)

-Small fan-like decorative tassels at the ends of the fūtai.
+Small decorative ends attached to the fūtai.

 Wooden Components